ProtaconSolutions/Bootstrapper.Service/README.md

 # Service bootstrapper
 Problem: Customer own computer requires running service on it with self update support.
-This isn't service logig itself but bootstrapper for service executable which is downloaded and updated automatically from internet.
+This isn't service logic itself but bootstrapper for service executable which is downloaded and updated automatically from internet.

 ```